Verified efficient parsing for binary data formats

 EverParse is a framework for generating verified secure parsers and formatters from domain-specific format specification languages.

-The framework contains three components:
+The framework contains several components:

 LowParse: At the core of EverParse is LowParse, a verified library of parsing and formatting combinators programmed and verified in F*.